-ICPR is one of Illinois’ leading non-partisan, non-profit advocacy organizations working to reform Illinois campaign finance disclosures and limits, government ethics, judicial selection, and voter education.
-ICPR has worked hard to maintain a bipartisan dialogue on how best to improve the processes of government and elections.
-ICPR was the first organization in the nation to put state-level campaign finance reports into a searchable, on-line database.
-ICPR is frequently acknowledged by Illinois, national, and international media as a key resource for Illinois politics and government.
+ICPR is one of Illinois’ leading non-partisan, non-profit advocacy organizations working to reform Illinois campaign finance law, government ethics, judicial selection, and voter education.
+We have continually encouraged a bipartisan dialogue on how best to improve the processes of government and election in Illinois.
+ICPR was the first organization in the nation to put state-level campaign finance reports into a searchable, online database, and we are frequently acknowledged by Illinois, national, and international media as a key resource for Illinois politics and government.

 The Illinois Campaign for Political Reform (ICPR) was formed in 1997 by former US Senator Paul Simon (D-IL) and then-Lt.
 Gov. Bob Kustra (R-IL).
-As a practical matter, ICPR was an outgrowth of the Illinois Campaign Finance Task Force, commonly called the “Simon-Stratton Commission” for its two co-chairs, Paul Simon and former Republican Gov. William Stratton.
+ICPR was developed from the Illinois Campaign Finance Task Force, commonly called the “Simon-Stratton Commission” for its two co-chairs, Paul Simon and former Republican Gov. William Stratton.
 At its founding, ICPR was directed by a Steering Committee, chaired by Paul Simon, which met three times each year.
-In 2002, ICPR incorporated and formed its own board; in 2003, ICPR secured status as an independent non-profit organization with its own 501(c)(3) designation.
+In 2002, ICPR incorporated and formed its own board. in 2003, ICPR secured status as an independent non-profit organization with its own 501(c)(3) designation.

 Get the latest updates on reform issues currently being discussed, legislated and editorialized in Illinois.

 As the leading advocate group for Illinois, ICPR is a non-partisan public interest group that conducts research and advocates reform.